jacksund/simmate/tutorials/02_ Run_a_workflow.md

 When you call this command, Simmate will print out a bunch of information -- this can be ignored for now.
 It's just making all of your tables.

-> :warning: Every time you run the command `simmate database reset`, the database is deleted and a new one is written with empty tables.
-If you want to keep your previous runs, you should save a copy of your database.
-If you share a home directory with other users, check with them before running this command.
+> :warning: Every time you run the command `simmate database reset`, your database is deleted and a new one is written with empty tables.
+If you want to keep your previous runs, you should save a copy of your database, which can be done by just copy and pasting the database file

 So where is the database stored?
-After running `simmate database reset`, you'll find it in a file named `~/simmate/database.sqlite3`.
+After running `simmate database reset`, you'll find it in a file named `~/simmate/my_env-database.sqlite3`.
+Note that your conda envirnment (`my_env` here) is used in the database file name.
+Simmate does this so you can easily switch between databases just by switching your Anaconda environment.
+This is useful for testing and developing new workflows, which we will cover in a later tutorial.
+But let's focus on just finding this file for now.
 To find this file:

 1. remember from tutorial 1 that `~` is short for our home directory -- typically something like `/home/jacksund/` or `C:\Users\jacksund`.
 2. have "show hidden files" turned on in your File Explorer (on Windows, check "show file name extensions" under the "View" tab).
-Then you'll see a file named `database.sqlite3` instead of just `database`.
+Then you'll see a file named `my_env-database.sqlite3` instead of just `my_env-database`.

 You won't be able to double-click this file.
 Just like how you need Excel to open and read Excel (.xlsx) files, we need a separate program to read database (.sqlite3) files.
 We'll use Simmate to do this later on.